Not One, Not Two (2022) (with Yumurta)

 See also: Mystical Light

 Techno / IDM / glitch artist Susumu Yokota was quite well-known in his native Japan among lovers of club-related non-danceable electronic music.
 It's a daunting task to try and process his rather extensive discography on the subject of EM-compatibility.
-However, this album in particular seems to mix his techno influences with a more ambient sound.
+However, Sakura in particular seems to mix his techno influences with a more ambient sound.
 At least some of the tracks sound very prog EM-related.
 At the end of his career he seems to have plunged into the world of neo-classical structures.
 Susumu Yokota died in March 2015 at the age of 54.

 See also: Mantaray